The Grandmother of the Juneteenth Celebration Movement

 Africans Enslaved By Native Americans

 Native American territories were not under the rule of the United States government.
 So with the Emancipation Proclamation, their slaves were still not freed.
 If we simply go by the dates on which the Tribes ratified these treaties, slavery in the continental United States came to an end as a legal institution on June 14, 1866, when the Creek Tribe agreed to abandon African-American slavery.
-The was, somewhat ironically, the day after Congress approved the Fourteenth Amendment.
+This was, somewhat ironically, the day after Congress approved the Fourteenth Amendment.